 I had a lot of “firsts” that year.
 First time of being completely free of parental control.
 First science fiction convention.
 First (and only) time of being chased by cops for streaking.
 (I got away.)
 First time smashing drunk, first time used psychedelic drugs stronger than pot.
 The second semester was my first nude theater in a college production of Hair.

 The first semester, on the very first week, was also my first experience with figure modeling and particularly with nudity in a coed environment.
 In fact, my first social nudity of any kind outside of a locker room.
-I didn’t have a clue about the actual practice of nudism, I just had an itch to scratch.
+I didn’t have a clue about the actual practice of nudism and might not even think myself as a nudist, I just had an itch to scratch.

 I was due some work-study hours and figure modeling was an option.
 On my own for the first time, this opportunity seemed heaven-sent.
 A chance to bring my nudity out of the closet and into the world and I was ecstatic.
 The very first time I did it, I’ll admit it was worse than a hot mess.
 There was no harm in what happened – but there was very high anxiety at the time.
 Now it is just an entertaining memory.